plforacle/heatwave-implementation/do-lakehouse/do-lakehouse.md

     <copy> ALTER TABLE `airportdb`.`passenger_survey` SECONDARY_LOAD; </copy>
     ```

-3. Once Autoload completes,point to the schema
+3. Once Autoload completes, check the number of rows loaded into the table.

     ```bash
-    <copy>use airportdb</copy>
-    ```

-4. Check the number of rows loaded into the table.

-    ```bash
     <copy>select count(*) from passenger_survey;</copy>
     ```

-5. View a sample of the data in the table.
+4. View a sample of the data in the table.

     ```bash
     <copy>select * from passenger_survey limit 5;</copy>